gitacoco/thesis-project/README.md

 ## Abstract

-Current specimens being displayed at museums are attempts and efforts of mankind's wisdom in creating traces of their presence, representing their appearance, and preserving the disappearance of species, but there are user-experience gaps between the stories museums provide and what people further desire, between the digital interface and the physical settings, and between the developed areas and the developing ones.
-This project creates a low-cost data-driven framework that takes full advantage of the scalability of digital media and perceivability of real-world objects to reactivate exhibits and enhance in-person engagement in museums.
-With the future goal of being compatible with datasets of other species, providing API for further in-depth development, this project will first focus on avian species in the National Wetland Museum of China to display specimens through a digital-physical fusion strategy.

-**[Version 2]** The specimens currently on display in museums are the attempts and efforts of human intelligence to create traces of species that once existed, to represente their appearance, and to resist their disappearance.
-But there is an experiential divide between the stories offered by museums and people's desire to go further, between digital interfaces and physical settings, and between developed and less developed regions.
-This project creates a low-cost, data-driven framework that leverages the scalability of digital media and the perceptibility of real-world objects to reactivate exhibits and enhance the in-person engagement in museums.
-The project will first focus on bird species at the National Wetland Museum of China, enhancing visitors' cognitive experience of the specimens through a strategy of digital-physical integration.
-The future vision of the project is to open up the ability to be compatible with other species datasets and provide APIs and SDKs for further development.
+The specimens currently on display in museums are the attempts and efforts of human intelligence to create traces of species that once existed, to represent their appearance, and to resist their disappearance.
+But there is an experiential divide between the stories offered by museums and visitors’ desire to go further, between digital interfaces and physical settings, and between developed and less developed regions.
+This project creates a low-cost, data-driven framework that leverages the scalability of digital media and the perceptibility of real-world objects to breathe new life into exhibits and enhance the in-person engagement in museums.
+The project will first focus on bird species at the National Wetland Museum of China, enhancing visitors' cognitive experience of the specimens through a digital-physical integration strategy.
+The future vision of the project is to open up to other species datasets and provide APIs and SDKs for further development.

 ## Preview